 Note: If you don't see the "Automatic Replies" option (formally Out of Office Assistant), make sure your Exchange Server account is chosen at the top of the page under "Account Information".

-2. Select the “Send automatic replies” check box.
-If you know exactly for how long you will be away, tick the “Only send during this time range” checkbox and specify the start and end date for your autoresponder.
-If you don’t select the “Only send during this time range” option, your out of office Outlook auto reply will be sent until you select “Do not send automatic replies“.
+2. Select the "Send automatic replies" check box.
+If you know exactly for how long you will be away, tick the "Only send during this time range" checkbox and specify the start and end date for your autoresponder.
+If you don't select the "Only send during this time range" option, your Outlook auto reply will be sent until you select "Do not send automatic replies".

 3. On the Inside My Organization tab, enter the message you want to send to your workmates while you are on vacation, and then click OK.